***We are gifting $225,000+ of in-kind prizes.***

-Hammad Zaidi created Lonely Seal way back in the 1970’s when he and his little sister Mona watched a documentary on the clubbing of harp seals.
-All of the innocent snow white pups perished, except for one, which they called “The Lonely Seal.”
-Hammad knew right then he wanted help to make the world a better place by creating and showcasing visual and written stories which would inspire audiences worldwide.
+Way back in the 1970’s, Hammad Zaidi and his sister Mona watched a documentary on the clubbing of harp seals.
+All of the snow-white pups perished, except for one, which they called “The Lonely Seal.”
+Soon thereafter, Hammad began his lifelong quest to help the voices of the few.

 Hammad Zaidi IMDb